 Santa Cruz Basilica was originally built by the Portuguese and raised it to the glory of a cathedral.
 Later the British commissioned the demolishing of the church and reconstructing it.
 The Basilica is one of the eight Basilicas existing in Kerala.
 The church is well-known for its architectural magnificence and beauty.

-So book your Cochin tour packages with Funday Holidays and have a blast in the amazing city.
+So book your Kochi Package Tour s with Funday Holidays and have a blast in the amazing city.